davekinkead/computational-philosophy-workshop/05-code-thats-nasty-brutish-and-short.md

 Hobbes' argument for the Leviathan seems to be one from necessity.
 That the state of nature is so bad that every rational agent would willingly submit to an absolute sovereign.
 His argument might go something like this:

-1. Agents are motivated purely by self interest (note this self interest is not necessarily rational)

-2. Agents in the state of nature are sufficiently equal to harm or betray any other agent.

-3. Social cooperation for mutual advantage requires that agents honour their covenants.

-4. Because of 1 & 2, 3 is not possible.

-5. Therefore the state of nature is not one of mutual advantage.
+1. The state of nature is "solitary, poor, nasty, brutish, and short"

+	Self-interest and desire, along with awareness of other's self-interest and desire, ensure that unenforced mutual cooperation is not possible.

-6. A state of mutual advantage can be realised by submitting to a Leviathan
+2. A state of mutual advantage can only be realised by submitting to a Leviathan

-7. Mutual advantage under a Leviathan is preferable to the state of nature.

-8. Therefore rational agents would prefer the Leviathan (from 5, 6, & 7)
+	Non-absolute government is unstable owing to competition for power (see commentary on the english civil war)

+3. Therefore reason and self-interest dictate subjugation to a Leviathan.

+## Modelling

+Let's examine Hobbes' premises one at a time.
+Firstly, is the state of nature one where mutual cooperation cannot exist without some form of enform